 Each category of property must be in compliance with assessment level standards each year.
 County equalization ratio studies test compliance and are authorized under Idaho Code §63-109 and State Tax Commission rule 131.
-Although the principles apply to each year's ratio study, this manual illustrates equalization ratio studies using the 2022 final county ratio study as an example.
-The 2022 final county ratio study is by primary category of property based on sales and assessments as follows:
+Although the principles apply to each year's ratio study, this manual illustrates equalization ratio studies using the 2023 final county ratio study as an example.
+Typically, the 2023 final county ratio study is by primary category of property based on sales and assessments as follows:

 Sales occurring between Oct.
-1, 2021 and Sept.
-30, 2022 are adjusted for time (to January 1, 2022) and compared to 2022 assessments.
-This study is completed in March, 2023 and is considered a final report on 2022 assessment conditions.
+1, 2022 and Sept.
+30, 2023 are adjusted for time (to January 1, 2023) and compared to 2023 assessments.
+This study is completed in March, 2024 and is considered a final report on 2023 assessment conditions.